JasonLiu134/project-recipes/README.md

 ### Missingness Dependency

-The review column could contain missing data that is potentially MAR on another column.
+The `'review'` column could contain missing data that is potentially MAR on another column.
 Let's try and find out what columns the missingness could depend on!

 First, let's see if the missingness of the reviews could depend on the amount of time needed to prepare the recipe.

 <iframe
   src="assets/permutation_minutes_dist.html"
-  width="900"
+  width="600"
-  height="500"
+  height="400"
   frameborder="0"
 ></iframe>

 To perform this permutation test, we will use the following:

 **Null Hypothesis**: The distribution of minutes needed to prepare a recipe is the same for both missing and non-missing reviews.
-**Alternative Hypothesis**: The distribution of minutes needed to prepare a recipe is the different for missing and non-missing reviews.
+**Alternative Hypothesis**: The distribution of minutes needed to prepare a recipe is different for missing and non-missing reviews.
 **Test Statistic**: Absolute difference in means of minutes for missing reviews and non-missing reviews **Significance Level**: 0.05